mihalis68/chef-bcpc/docs/network-arch-v1.md

 example a hypervisor host might have a built-in 1Gb link and an add-in high-speed additional network card such as a dual 10 or 40Gb/s adapter.
-Linux driver stability and device naming tends to be very stable for built-in NICs lik this.
+Linux driver stability and device naming tends to be very stable for built-in NICs like this.
 For this reason the default assumption in chef-bcpc is that the management network is wired separately to the float, fixed and storage networks.
 This allows you to get your operating system PXE-booted to each host without even